-INTRODUCTION TO (NDA) 1 UNIT RPT 3 40 LEARNING DISABILITIES
+40 INTRODUCTION TO (NDA) 1 UNIT RPT 3 LEARNING DISABILITIES

-Prerequisite: None | Lecture 2 hours NOTE: Class is graded pass/no-pass Based on diagnostic assessment, the student receives group and individualized instruction in math fundamentals so that he/she can succeed in college vocational courses requiring computation skills.
+Prerequisite: None | Lecture 2 hours NOTE: Class is graded pass/no-pass

+Based on diagnostic assessment, the student receives group and individualized instruction in math fundamentals so that he/she can succeed in college vocational courses requiring computation skills.
 Topics covered include whole numbers, fractions, decimals, percents, ratios and proportions.

-73 GRAMMAR & WRITING LAB (NDA) 1 UNIT
+73 GRAMMAR & WRITING LAB

+(NDA) 1 UNIT

-Prerequisite: None | Lab 3 hours NOTE: Class is graded pass/no-pass This course provides students with an introduction to verb usage and grammar while completing short personal and impersonal writings.
+This course provides students with an introduction to verb usage and grammar while completing short personal and impersonal writings.
 Students will have access to online writing labs and will be required to submit written assignments for peer and instructor review.